 There are of course more compliance rules than this which must also be taken into consideration.
 That is why we recommend speaking with one of our design specialists to ensure you are receiving only the very best advice.

-We have a range of aluminium walkway systems.
+We have a range of aluminium roof walkway systems.
 All our systems have a slip resistant knurled finish which gives superior grip in all conditions.
-Walkway must comply with AS1657.
+A roof walkway must comply with AS1657:2018.
 Our range of walkway is 600mm wide and comes in both 13mm and 22mm.
 For most general applications the 13mm is used.
 The system uses a 40mm aluminium offset batten which is riveted to the roof sheet through a rubber pad.
 Many systems are tek screwed to the roof sheeting.
 Over time these tek screws can become loose and can create water leaks which are almost impossible to find.
 That is why we will only ever rivet our systems to the roof sheeting.
 Some buildings do not allow penetrations into the roof.
 If this is the case we also have a non penetrating clamp system.
 It is also important to ensure that the battens are not spaced too far apart.
 This causes the system to flex and bounce while walking along.
 These days a lot of companies are sub contracting out their installations in an attempt to save on cost and make more money.
 The result is roof walkways that have been installed incorrectly and do not comply.
 Or in the worst case you also end up with water leaks.
 That is why we do not use sub contractors.
 Our installers are all our full time employees who have all been trained in our installation method.
 They are also all fully qualified and experienced carpenters.
-Our teams take enormous pride in their installations and near enough is never good enough for our guys.
+Our teams take enormous pride in their installations and near enough is never good enough for our team.

 The roof top fibre walkway system gives an alternative to the standard aluminium system.
 It features a slip resistant design which acts in all directions and comes in mainly gray or safety yellow, but can come in other colours.
 Being fibre there are no issues with dissimilar metals reacting and the design allows for up to 50% less penetrations into the roof.
 It also comes in a penetration free clamp design.
 The sheets are even lighter than the aluminium.